Top 10 Islands Near Phuket

 Maiton is a private, crescent-shaped island located about 9 km off the southeastern coast of Phuket.
 For a long time, it was closed to visitors, but now you can access it as part of a tour.
 Unlike many other islands, Maiton strictly limits the number of visitors, ensuring a peaceful getaway without tourist crowds.

-Dolphins are often seen swimming in the clear waters around Maiton.
-In fact, the underwater world here is so rich that it’s often called the “aquarium of the Andaman Sea.”
+Dolphins can often be seen swimming in the clear waters around Maiton.
+Overall, the underwater world here is so rich that it is often called the “aquarium of the Andaman Sea.”

 7. Koh Yao (Koh Jum): Hippie Chic and Relaxation